carlosedp/zio-channel/Readme.md

 There are some additional examples at [./examples/src/](./examples/src/) which can be run with scala-cli.

-Check benchmarks comparing zio-channel with ZIO queues for latest commit to main [here](https://jmh.morethan.io/?gist=e0eddcb77eee2eab18fb13d67eb0ead2).
+Check benchmarks comparing zio-channel with native ZIO queues for latest commit to main [here](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/carlosedp/zio-channel/main/benchmark-files/jmh-result-latest.json).
 The benchmark shows the time taken to send and receive 1000 messages (smaller is better).